lpalova/lpalova.github.io/about.md

 ---

 I am a trained physicist with a Ph.D.
 (2010) from Rutgers.
 I worked in computational and theoretical physics.
-As a postdoctoral researcher at Columbia University, I modeled [nanomaterials](http://science.sciencemag.org/content/333/6045/999.abstract) using software [simulation](https://www.vasp.at/) [packages](http://www.quantum-espresso.org/).
+As a graduate student at Rutgers and a postdoctoral researcher at Columbia University, I modeled [nanomaterials](http://science.sciencemag.org/content/333/6045/999.abstract) using software [simulation](https://www.vasp.at/) [packages](http://www.quantum-espresso.org/).
 <!-- I collaborated with other scientists, presented at conferences and published my work in top peer-reviewed journals.-->